SDS logo

 • Bacterial overgrowth: The infection produces sulfur compounds and other foul-smelling chemicals that contribute directly to halitosis.

-• Pus accumulation: Infected teeth can form abscesses that release pus, which has a distinctly bad odor.
+• Pus accumulation: Infected teeth can form abscesses that release pus, which has a distinctly foul odour.

 • Tissue decay: As the infection damages surrounding tissues, decaying matter can also lead to unpleasant smells.

-• Dry mouth: Tooth infections can sometimes lead to dry mouth (either from pain-related dehydration or medications), which worsens bad breath because saliva is essential for neutralizing odor-causing bacteria.
+• Dry mouth: Tooth infections can sometimes lead to dry mouth (either from pain-related dehydration or medications), which worsens bad breath because saliva is essential for neutralising odour-causing bacteria.

 Signs Your Bad Breath Could Be Tooth-Related